gwyatt40/Intermediate-Arduino/README.md

 ## Motor Control

 ### Description
 The object of this assignment was to use a potentiometer to control the speed of a DC motor.
 To do this we had to use several new wiring components including a transistor, a diode, and a battery pack.
+The first thing I did was setup the wiring, because that was the trickiest part of the project with the most new components.
+I got the battery pack wrking and sautered it to have exactly 6V.
+Then, I wired up the circuit, connecting the motor, transistor, diode, potentiometer, and battery pack.
+Next, I wrote a code that read the value of the potentiometer and converted it into a speen that would be wrotten by the motor.
+My project didnt't work, however, and I had to test and retest both my code and my w9ring before I was able to determine that my wiring had been the issue originally.

 ### Code
 [Motor Control Code](https://github.com/gwyatt40/Intermediate-Arduino/blob/master/Motor_Control/Motor_Control.ino)